ehowey/gatsby-theme-catalyst/README.md

 Try changing some colors in the file and see what happens!

+Some major areas of the site are preconfigured to use [variants](https://theme-ui.com/guides/variants).
+This allows you to more easily change css styles without having to shadow a whole file.
+The following variants are available to use:

+ - `variants.main`: Targets the <main> component in the site, useful for changing site margins/content size.
+ - WIP

 ### Typography and changing fonts

 To add a custom font you need to first add the font as a dependency in your starter site, for example: